Are you preventing the most common attacks against WordPress sites?

 There’s nothing wrong about doing those things.

-But what’s odd, is the lack of preventing some of the basic ways a WordPress instance can get compromised.
+But what’s missing is the prevention of basic ways a WordPress instance can get compromised.

 First, businesses usually have someone else helping out with their website.
 As a result, business owners will share their passwords.
 Web admins, writers, SEO specialists, and interns may all have the same password.
 A strong password becomes less secure when more people know about it.